 Ben Pynt, the founder and director of advocacy group Humanitarian Research Partners, says that over the past 12 months, he has received “steady leaks” from detention centre workers.
 As a consequence, he has set up an encrypted mailbox on the centre’s website as well as an “onion site”, a hidden service reachable via the Tor network, to minimise the risk for those wishing to share information.

+He adds that since the start of the most recent asylum seeker hunger strike on Manus, he has received an “explosion of contact” from the island, receiving dozens of messages, emails and calls in the last 10 days from both new and existing sources.
 Daniel Webb, the director of legal advocacy at the Human Rights Law Centre, claims to have had about 10 calls in the past year from people “who have something they feel obliged to share but [who] feel hampered in their ability to share it”.

 “They have seen something, which has so offended their sense of decency and fairness that they feel duty bound to speak out publicly,” he says.